-CURLOPT PUT()
+CURLOPT\PUT()

-Deprecated since version 7.12.1: This option is deprecated in curl in favor of using CURLOPT_UPLOAD.
+Deprecated since version 7.12.1: This option is deprecated in curl in favor of using CURLOPT\UPLOAD.

 Used with curl->set.
-If set to "1", then curl will use the HTTP PUT method to transfer data.
-The data should be set with CURLOPT_READDATA and CURLOPT_INFILESIZE.
+If set to "1", curl will use the HTTP PUT method to transfer data.
+The data should be set with CURLOPT\READDATA and CURLOPT\INFILESIZE.

-CURLOPT_POST()
+CURLOPT\POST()

 Used with curl->set.
-If set to "1", then curl will use the HTTP POST method for its request.
-This will also have the request use a Content-Type: application/x-www-form-urlencoded header (by far the most commonly used Content-Type for the POST method).
-You can override this header by setting your own with CURLOPT_HTTPHEADER.
+If set to "1", curl will use the HTTP POST method for its request.
+This will also have the request use a

+Content-Type: application/x-www-form-urlencoded header (by far the most commonly used Content-Type for the POST method).
+Override this header by setting your own with CURLOPT\HTTPHEADER.

-Use CURLOPT_POSTFIELDS to specify what data to post in the request and CURLOPT_POSTFIELDSIZE or CURLOPT_POSTFIELDSIZE to set the data size.
+Use CURLOPT\POSTFIELDS to specify what data to post in the request and CURLOPT\POSTFIELDSIZE or CUR-LOPT\POSTFIELDSIZE\LARGE to set the data size.

-CURLOPT_POSTFIELDS()
+CURLOPT\POSTFIELDS()

 Used with curl->set.
-You can use this instead of curl->postFields= to specify the data to post in an HTTP POST operation.
+Use this instead of curl->postFields= to specify the data to post in an HTTP POST operation.
 The value can be either bytes or a string.
-You must make sure that the data is formatted the way you want the server to receive it; curl will not convert or encode it for you.
+Make sure that the data is formatted the way you want the server to receive it; curl will not convert or encode it for you.
 Most web servers will assume this data will be URL encoded.

-Using CURLOPT_POSTFIELDS implies CURLOPT_POST; that option will be automatically set along with all of its other side effects.
+Using CURLOPT\POSTFIELDS implies CURLOPT\POST; that option will be automatically set along with all of its other side effects.

-If you want to do a zero-byte POST, set CURLOPT_POSTFIELDSIZE explicitly to zero.
-Simply setting CURLOPT_POSTFIELDS to "null" or an empty string effectively disables the sending of the specified string, and curl will instead assume that you'll send the POST data using the read callback.
+If you want to do a zero-byte POST, set CURLOPT\POSTFIELDSIZE explicitly to "0".
+Simply setting CUR-LOPT\POSTFIELDS to "null" or an empty string effectively disables the sending of the specified string, and curl will instead assume that you'll send the POST data using the read callback.

-CURLOPT POSTFIELDSIZE()
+CURLOPT\POSTFIELDSIZE()

 Used with curl->set.
 By default, curl will use strlen() (the C function for getting a string's length) to measure the size of the post data field being sent.
-This option allows you to pass an integer value specifying the size of the post field data.
-Generally speaking, posting binary data will require you to set this option.
+This option allows passing an integer value that specifies the size of the post field data.
+Generally speaking, posting binary data will require setting this option.

-CURLOPT POSTFIELDSIZE LARGE()
+CURLOPT\POSTFIELDSIZE\LARGE()

 Used with curl->set.
-This is the large file version of CURLOPT_POSTFIELDSIZE.
+This is the large file version of CURLOPT\POSTFIELDSIZE.

-CURLOPT_REFERER()
+CURLOPT\REFERER()